 Some important details of the security feature are explained below:

-- Integrated Intelligent Firewall: SBCs have an integrated Firewall which eliminated the need or requirement of any NAT/Firewall traversal solutions.
+Integrated Intelligent Firewall: SBCs have an integrated Firewall that eliminated the need or requirement of any NAT/Firewall traversal solutions.

-- Authorised Access: SBC makes sure that only authorised traffic based on the traffic type, originating and destination IP address and many other factors are permitted to cross the network boundaries.
+Authorised Access: SBC makes sure that only authorized traffic based on the traffic type, originating and destination IP address and many other factors are permitted to cross the network boundaries.

 There are many similarities in the concept of Softswitch architecture and the distributed SBC Architecture.
 The distributed structure separates media plane functions such as TDM to VoIP interworking, from signalling plane functions, such as signalling protocol interworking and call control.